pragdave/component/README.md

 Regardless of the component type, the code you write in the `one_way` and `two_way` declarations ends up running in a GenServer.
-The Component library takes care of the housekeep, so you can normally just ignore all that.
+The Component library takes care of the housekeeping, so you can normally just ignore all that.
 However, sometimes you need to be able to add code to the GenServer that Component generates for you.
 In particular, you may need to implement one or more of the GenServer callbacks (`code_change/3`,